GitauHarrison/notes/databases/access_postgresql/psql.md

 ## Connect to the PostgreSQL Server Using `psql`

 Now that you have installed postgreSQL, the first thing you want to do is to connect to its server.
-Every installation creates a default user called `postgres` who is associated with the default Postgres role.
+Every installation creates a default password-less user called `postgres` who is associated with the default Postgres role.
 We will begin by connecting to the server using this user.

 ```python
 $ psql